ccramiro59/chat-app-web/README.md

-A lightweight and responsive real-time chat application that allows users to communicate instantly across devices.
-Built for speed, simplicity, and scalability.
+A real-time chat application that allows users to communicate instantly across devices.